 Older Huawei and Honor devices did not have an app drawer, unlike most Android handsets.
 All the apps were placed on the home screens, just like on iPhones.
 Although some users loved this feature, most felt the opposite.
 The lack of an app drawer cluttered the device’s home screens and made it hard to find a specific app if you had many installed.

 Fortunately, Huawei listened to its community and brought the app drawer back with EMUI 5.0.
 The skin now allows users to toggle the app drawer on or off, offering the best of both worlds.
-It’s disabled by default, but you can go to Settings > Display > Home Screen Style > Drawer to turn it on.
+It’s disabled by default, but you can go to Settings > Home screen and wallpaper > Home Screen Style to turn it on.
+The path may be slightly different depending on your device.

 Huawei isn’t the only company to let users toggle the app drawer on or off.
 LG’s smartphones offer the same feature.
 Most other Android handsets, including those from Samsung, HTC, and Sony, don’t have an option to turn the app drawer off.